developer-friendly/blog/docs/posts/2024/0014-github-actions-integration-testing.md

 ## Objective

-As per our tradition in this blog post, we should set a clear goal of what we aim to achieve in this blog post.
+As per our tradition in this blog post, we should set a clear goal of what we aim to achieve in here.
 If things work for the best, we should accomplish the following tasks:

 - [x] Find an application that has a couple of dependencies (e.g. database, caching, etc.) during its runtime operation.
-Make it so that the app is quite useless without them.
+The requirement is that the app has to be useless without these dependencies.
 This is a required objective as we aim to provide a solution to this very common problem.
-- [x] Have a bunch of integrations tests actually talking to those dependencies and verifying that the application is working as expected.
+- [x] Have a bunch of integrations [tests](/category/testing/) actually talking to those dependencies and verifying that the application is working as expected.
-- [x] Write a GitHub Actions workflow that spins up the dependencies before the app, and then runs the integration tests against the app with the correct set of configurations so that the app knows where to look for its dependent services.
+- [x] Write a [GitHub Actions](/category/github-actions/) workflow that spins up the dependencies before the app, and then runs the integration tests against the app with the correct set of configurations so that the app knows how to talk to its dependencies.

 If that is something you have seen and dealt with before in the past, this blog post may provide you a robust yet underutilized approach.

 ## CRUD Application

-There are numerous apps that fall into this category, especially opensource products where we are able to grab the source code and tweak it to our needs.
+There are numerous apps that fall into this category[^1], especially opensource products where we are able to grab the source code and tweak it to our needs.

-The one picked for this blog post comes from the famous [Sebastián Ramírez], the creator of [FastAPI].
-The app is called [Full-Stack FastAPI Template].
+The one picked for this blog post comes from the famous Sebastián Ramírez[^2], the creator of FastAPI[^3].
+The app is called Full-Stack FastAPI Template[^4].

 It has both frontend and backend.
 However, the focus of this blog post will be mainly on the backend part of the application.

-The backend needs a PostgreSQL database to run and operate and the same goes for its integration tests.
+The backend needs a [PostgreSQL](/category/postgresql/) database to run and operate and the same goes for its integration tests.

 The framework of the test and other aspects of writing tests is not in the scope for this blog post.
 We are mainly interested in: